Creating Policies in the UI¶

 Access conditions allow you to filter or transform the data you are granting to in order to provide more secure access.
 To add an access condition, press the ‘Add an access condition’ button at the bottom of the dialog:

 There are three types of access conditions: 1.
 Restrict access based on tags 2.
 Transform data 3.
-Restrict access using WHERE clause
+Restrict access with row filtering

 Restricting Access Based on Tags¶